 1.19.-1.21.
 Blood pressure and heart rate immediately before anaesthesia, should be present in most cases.
+In rare circumstances, where there is no information available, this can be left blank.

-1.22.-1.24.
+1.27.-1.29.
 Laboratory

 Creatinine, Albumin and Haemoglobin concentration, if available.
 Use values closest to time of anaesthesia.